Uvez/Cypress_tests/README.md

 To execute your Cypress Runner and your `task.html` file as localhost.
  Run below command :
     `npm run start`
   It will open Cypress Runner and execute your `task.html` file as localhost.
-In cypress Runner, execute practiceTest.cy.js in Cypress/e2e folder
+In cypress Runner, execute `practiceTest.cy.js` in `Cypress/e2e` folder

-To execute your script in headless mode and your `task.html` file as localhost. run below command
+To execute your script in headless mode and your `task.html` file as localhost.
+Run below command
     `npm run test:practiceTest`
   It will run your script in headless mode and execute your task.html file as localhost in your system.